Jon-Varner/alien-empires-bot/README.md

 <p>All calculations are hidden from the user.
 This keeps the interface clean and simple and makes the alien empires more challenging, since you no longer see their capabilities until you encounter them in the game.</p>

+<p>The alien empires choose their fleet technologies whenever a fleet is encountered.
+The toggle drawer at the bottom of the screen shows all of the aliens' current technology levels.</p>

 <h2>What doesn't it do?</h2>

 <p>You'll still need to move the alien fleets once they have been launched.
 Since the spaces on the board are randomized every game, this would be nearly impossible to anticipate or enter into an app!</p>